FireSat-S-Project/Mission-Control-Software/README.md

 * A single-satellite mission architecture
 * An embedded systems and autonomous power-management concept
-* A conceptual TinyML-enabled wildfire detection pipeline
+* A prototype-level TinyML-enabled wildfire detection pipeline
 * A software and systems-engineering prototype

 The current implementation demonstrates: